90+ Natural Food Dye Alternatives for Sensory Activities

 This one can be a little tricky, but thankfully, there are some all-natural alternatives to black food dye:

-Natural Substitutes for Brown Food Colouring
+Natural Substitutes for Brown Food Coloring

 Picture of a spoon containing ground coffee powder.